Stephen Stokols: Career

 As CEO of FreedomPop, Stokols raised over $109 million in venture capital and grew the company to over 100 employees.
 In 2015, Stokols expanded FreedomPop’s free mobile service internationally.

 In early 2016, Stokols closed a $50 million Series C financing for FreedomPop and launched a Global Hotspot with free mobile data in over 25 countries.
 In 2017, Stokols turned down a merger and acquisition offer for FreedomPop, worth as much as $450 million.

 Before FreedomPop, Stokols was the CEO of Woo Media, until its sale to Zoosk in November 2011.
 The idea for Woo Media was spurred by his sister's experience with speed dating.
 Stokols immediately saw an opportunity for an online speed dating website leveraging new web based video technologies and created WooMe.
 Over four years, Stokols grew Woo Media into an online media group, incorporating several online communication channels.
 Under his leadership, Stokols grew Woo Media to over 10 million users until it was sold to Zoosk in 2011.

 Prior to the creation of Woo Media, Stokols represented the BT Group as BT's Vice President of Strategy and Business Development in London.
 Before moving to BT Group, Stokols was the Director of Commerce at Qwest Communications.
 Stokols also worked for CMGI where he focused on positioning AltaVista for its sale to Yahoo!.
 Stokols is also a member of the Founders Pledge.

 Stephen is also an active investor in technology companies, including villiger where he teamed up with actor Walton Goggins.
 Stokols was featured on CNBC’s Making a Millionaire, where he invested in Lego startup Brickhole.

-FreedomPop was sold in June of 2019.
+FreedomPop was sold in June 2019.

 On September 22, 2020, Stokols became Chief Executive of Boost Mobile.
 Under his leadership, Boost Mobile has expanded more widely into the digital area, including launching a loyalty program in 2022.
 Stokols also introduced healthcare services for Boost, becoming the first wireless provider to offer telemedicine services to its subscribers.

 Under Stokols' leadership, Boost also became the first national company to sign an NIL athlete in 2021.